michaelnisi/rehype-resolution/README.md

 > If you're supporting multiple display resolutions, but everyone sees your image at the same real-world size on the screen, you can allow the browser to choose an appropriate resolution image by using srcset with x-descriptors and without sizes — a somewhat easier syntax!

-That’s the use case this plugin tries to cover, simply and pragmatically.
-Without image generation, of course, this is a parser plugin.

-**rehype-resolution** inserts a set of possible image sources (`@1x`, `@2x`, and `@3x`), following Apple’s naming convention for [image size and resolution](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/image-size-and-resolution/).
+The **rehype-resolution** plugin inserts a set of possible image sources (`@1x`, `@2x`, and `@3x`), following Apple’s naming convention for [image size and resolution](https://developer.apple.com/design/human-interface-guidelines/ios/icons-and-images/image-size-and-resolution/).
 Users have to produce these images and make them available at the according paths.

 The transformation is only applied for file names ending with `@1x.*`.
 That’s the marker for the transform.
+Elements with an existing `srcset` attribute are ignored.

 ## Inserting srcset into image element

 Let’s say we have produced our three images, `elva@1x.jpg`, `elva@2x.jpg`, and `elva@3x.jpg`.
 And placed them in our images directory.
-Let’s further assume our HTML was generated from Markdown leaving us with HTML like this.
+Let’s further assume, we don’t control the HTML source.
+Maybe it’s generated from Markdown, leaving us with HTML like this.

 ```html
 <img src="img/elva@1x.jpg" alt="Dressed as a fairy">